dvisionst/gitplayground/readme.txt

-This is just a readme file for this project
+This is just a readme file for this project.

+Added a note...I need to get better at life!